WHO WE ARE

-Transforming Lives - providing an education for orphan and vulnerable children at primary (64 pupils), secondary (20), tertiary (5) and university (4 students).
+Transforming Lives - providing an education for orphan and vulnerable children at primary (58 pupils), disabled specialist schools (11), secondary (25), tertiary (4) and university (4 students).

-Microfinance - over 3,675 loans and 2,105 members (based on the Grameen model), lifting families out of poverty.
+Microfinance - over 3,675 loans and 3,105 members (based on the Grameen model), lifting families out of poverty.
 Now completely sustainable and self supporting.

 School feeding - providing a daily hot lunch to 1,876 children at 9 local primary schools.